Paris Métro Line 10: List of stations

-Beginning at Odéon the route of line 10 becomes complixed as it must pass an intersection with line 4.
-The two tracks part in order to yield passage to the connection tracks that arrive in the middle of the circulation tracks and level off at the station Cluny – La Sorbonne.
-The connection tracks rejoin the other tracks of line 10 before the station Maubert – Mutualité.
-The same principle is in effect with the connection to line 7 but these double tracks pass under the tracks of line 10 before the station Cardinal Lemoine.
-When the route reaches the station Jussieu, lines 7 and 10 follow parallel routes which allows for the platforms of the two lines to be side by side.
-Finally, the line follows bends in both direction under the Jardin des plantes to arrive at the terminus, Gare d'Austerlitz.
-The arrival is situated under the arrivals hall of the train station, and the turn-around loop is under the railroad tracks.
-This cul-de-sac is peculiar in the sense that it is configured to receive an underwater passing coming from the gare de Paris-Lyon.
+From there on the route of line 10 becomes complicated as it must pass above line 4 to serve its next station, Odéon.
+The two tracks part right outside Odéon in order to yield passage to the connection tracks to Line 4, that level off at the station Cluny – La Sorbonne.
+The connection tracks rejoin the other tracks of line 10 right at the western entrance to the station Maubert–Mutualité... before splitting again right out its eastern entrance, this time to connect to line 7 underneath the station Cardinal Lemoine.
+Line 10 then turns a sharp left under the eponymous street, turning right to reach the station Jussieu alongside lines 7, their platforms side by side.
+Both lines bend left towards the Seine, yet line 10 follows with a sharp right under the Jardin des plantes to reach its current eastbound terminus, Gare d'Austerlitz.
+The arrival is situated under the arrivals hall of the train station on the surface, and the parking tracks are under the railroad tracks.

 Split section of line 10

-Line 10 has separate eastbound and westbound sections between the stations of Boulogne – Jean Jaurès (west) and Javel – André Citroën.
-Both sections run side by side between Javel – André Citroën and Mirabeau, but the Mirabeau station is only served by eastbound trains.
+Line 10 has separate eastbound and westbound sections between Boulogne–Jean Jaurès station (west) and Javel–André Citroën station.
+Both sections run side by side between Javel–André Citroën station and Mirabeau, but the Mirabeau station is only served by eastbound trains.
 Westbound trains pass through Mirabeau on an inclined ramp behind the eastbound tracks.

-Westbound section

-Eastbound section

-The separate sections were once part of a loop that returned westgoing trains to Javel – André Citroën.
-After Porte d'Auteuil (last station on the westbound section) the trains turned round to Michel-Ange – Molitor (first station on the eastbound section).
-When the line was extended with Jean Jaurès and Boulogne the section was no longer operated as a loop.
+The separate sections were once part of a loop that returned westgoing trains to Javel–André Citroën.
+After Porte d'Auteuil (last station on the westbound section) the trains turned round to Michel-Ange–Molitor (first station on the eastbound section).
+When the line was extended towards Boulogne, the section was no longer operated as a loop, with only one departure per day – the earliest one – carrying on for earlier first departure back to Austerlitz.

 Porte d'Auteuil is also connected with Porte de Saint-Cloud of line 9.
-This connection is called "voie Murat" and it passes the ghost station Porte Molitor.
-The station was meant for spectators leaving the Parc des Princes football stadium, but plans were changed and access to the station from the streets was never constructed.
+This connection is called "voie Murat" and serves the ghost station Porte Molitor.
+Initial plans for the station was to connect a shuttle train to serve the Parc des Princes football stadium on match days and for special events, but plans were eventually discarded and pedestrian accesses to the station were never constructed.
 Westbound trains on line 10 (terminating at Porte d'Auteuil) can be re-routed to line 9, starting eastbound at Porte de Saint-Cloud via the "voie Murat" connection.
 This option is used after events at Parc des Princes when Line 9 is used by unusually many people.

+On the same section, are located the access tracks heading towards the Auteuil workshops, where the Line 10 trains are stored and kept for maintenance.